New Year, New Me… ntal Breakdown

 Suddenly it’s New Year, New Me.

+That framing has always felt off.
 Not because change is bad.

-But because pretending the old system never existed is dishonest.
+Because pretending the old system never existed is dishonest.

 And dishonest systems fail fast.